CHIPS and Science Act: Chip 4 Alliance

+In October 2022, the U.S. Department of Commerce's Bureau of Industry and Security imposed export restrictions on the People's Republic of China preventing the purchase or manufacturing of high-end chips used in military applications.
+Additionally, U.S. professionals were barred from aiding in the development of integrated circuits for Chinese firms without a license.
+In 2023, Japan and the Netherlands introduced comparable restrictions on advanced semiconductor equipment, aligning their policies with the U.S. framework.
+Although neither Japan nor the Netherlands formally identified China as a target of the export controls, Chinese foreign ministry spokesperson, Mao Ning, threatened to retaliate against both countries.
+Chip 4 meetings have been characterized by experts as additional opportunities for participating governments to exchange views on semiconductor-related regulatory issues and to advance the long-term goal of diversifying supply chains away from China.

+An estimated 35 to 40 percent of Samsung Electronics’ NAND flash and 40 percent of SK Hynix's DRAM is manufactured in Chinese facilities.
+In addition, approximately 70 percent of South Korea's memory-chip exports were exported to China, while over 75 percent of its semiconductor raw materials imports were sourced from China.
+Analysts have noted that this level of economic dependence has complicated South Korea's participation in the Chip 4 alliance's coordinated export-control discussions.
+China remains Taiwan's largest trading partner in commodities including integrated circuits, leading senior Taiwanese officials to acknowledge that a complete severance of the countries' interconnected technology sectors remains challenging, further complicating the formalization of the Chip 4 alliance; commentator Zoe Weaver said the Act's International Technology Security and Innovation Fund could be one source of funds to help defray these complications.

 Follow-up environmental bill

 On July 11, 2023, after complaints from semiconductor lobbyists on CHIPS Act-related permitting issues, Senators Mark Kelly, Sherrod Brown, Todd Young, Ted Cruz, and Bill Hagerty introduced the Building Chips in America Act, which would designate the Commerce Department the lead agency for major fab projects, limit the scope of NEPA reviews for certain fab projects, and cut judicial review times for them.
 The Senate passed the bill once on July 28, 2023 and again in December 2023.
 The House passed the companion bill on September 23, 2024, with a vote of 275–125.
-Amid protests from Zoe Lofgren, the Sierra Club, Center for Biological Diversity, CHIPS Communities United, and two dozen other environmental groups, President Biden signed the bill into law on October 2.
+Amid protests from Representative Zoe Lofgren, the Sierra Club, Center for Biological Diversity, CHIPS Communities United, and two dozen other environmental groups, President Biden signed the bill into law on October 2.